chaudharypraveen98/Competitive-Programming/readme.md

 ## How to Contribute and Create a PR on this Repository?
 ### 1. Clone this repository.
-You first need to fork the original repo and you need to create a local copy of this repository to be able to contribute to the same.
+You first need to **fork** the original repo, **star** if you like that and you need to create a local copy of this repository to be able to contribute to the same.
 Copy the following command and paste it in your terminal.

 `git clone https://github.com/username/Competitive-Programming`